“Valuing Businesses is part art and part science”

 How to determine the Company’s worth

-There can be various ways in which a company or a business can be valued.
+There can be various ways a company or a business can be valued.
 Some of the most commonly used business valuation techniques are as follows:

 - Asset-based methods.